fooddilsn/trivia-quiz-api/README.md

 Each question in a quiz must have four possible answers, but only one will be the correct one.

 What are you waiting for?
-Run the server and put all your knowledge here!
+Run the application and put all your knowledge there!

 ## Quickstart